 This ratio will ensure that your body has enough glucose molecules to transport the amino acids from the protein into your body and initiate protein synthesis.
 It will also replenish those drained glycogen levels, preparing you for the next workout.

 The recommended amount of protein and fast digesting carbohydrates to consume post workout is:

-Whey Protein – .2 Grams per lb of bodyweight
+- Whey Protein: 0.2 grams per lb of bodyweight

-Fast Carbs – .4 grams per lb of bodyweight
+- Fast Carbs: 0.4 grams per lb of bodyweight

 Every hardcore fitness enthusiast strives to have the maximum amount of testosterone output.
-The more testosterone that your body is able to produce, the more lean muscle mass you will have the capacity to build.
+The more testosterone that your body can produce, the more lean muscle mass you will have the capacity to build.

 What does this mean?
 Consume foods that have cholesterol in them!

 You will find that the foods that are highest in cholesterol are actually bodybuilding staple foods.
-This makes perfect sense and it is no wonder that bodybuilders have used these foods since the hay day of muscle building.
+This makes perfect sense, and it is no wonder that bodybuilders have used these foods since the beginning of muscle building.

 The following foods are all abundant sources of cholesterol and thus will help you build muscle mass:

 - Whole Eggs